Domestic Violence Penalties in New Jersey

 The types of relief granted under an FRO can mean you are prohibited from communicating with or having any contact with the victim or other protected persons; you cannot possess or use a weapon for the rest of your life; you can no longer live in your former residence; your child custody arrangement is changed or you lose custody; you are required to attend anger management, mental health counseling, or substance abuse treatment; you must pay child support, spousal support, or damages to the victim; and many more life-altering repercussions.

-Contact a North Bergen NJ Domestic Violence Lawyer for Immediate Assistance
+Contact a Garfield NJ Domestic Violence Lawyer for Immediate Assistance

 If you are facing domestic violence charges and/or a restraining order in New Jersey, contact The Tormey Law Firm for help.
 Our attorneys vigorously defend clients accused of violence against current and former spouses, domestic partners, dating couples, and family members on a regular basis.
 Our firm serves Hudson, Bergen, Morris, Essex County, and counties throughout New Jersey.
 Simply call (201)-556-1570 now for a free consultation.
 Your call is entirely confidential and we are happy to answer all of your questions.